-Natural burial is something old and new; It is a return to the ancient rites of the Great Cycle of birth, growth, death, and rebirth.
-It is a reclamation of traditional practices in the modern age.
+Natural burial is something old and new; It is a return to the traditional practices of our ancestors.

 From Conservation to Stewardship

 Natural burial is also way for people to guard land against destructive development.
-In Washington state, when human bodies are interred on a piece of cemetery land, it becomes legally protected from other development in perpetuity.
-This is one way that natural cemeteries are being harnessed in support of conservation, restoration and stewardship of semi-wild land
+In Washington state, when human bodies are interred on a piece of cemetery land, that land becomes legally protected from commercial development in perpetuity.
+This is a key way that natural burial cemeteries are being harnessed in support of conservation, restoration and the stewardship of semi-wild land

-In the case of Herland Forest, our goal is to expand the Cemetery property in the future, bringing more Ponderosa Pine and Oregon White Oak woodlands under our stewardship.
-Herland Forest’s practice is one of partnering with these ecosystems to integrate our needs with the needs of the forest.
+In the case of Herland Forest, our goal is to expand the Cemetery property in the future, bringing more Ponderosa pine, Doublas fir and Oregon White oak woodlands under our stewardship.
+Herland Forest’s practice is one of partnering with these ecosystems to integrate human needs with the needs of the forest.

-Funds received for interment rights and burial expenses will support the Forest’s well-being via establishing beneficial plants, aiding the trees resiliency against fire, and by insuring habitat remains for wildlife.
+Funds received for interment rights and burial expenses support the Forest’s well-being via establishing beneficial plants, aiding the trees’ resiliency against fire, and by enhancing wildlife habitat.

 Honoring Life’s Transitions

-Our vision of natural burial also incorporates space for families to develop their own rituals, ceremonies, and rites of passage surrounding death, and the opportunity to practice these acts of celebration and mourning in a forest that will grow and flourish with new life nourished by loved ones.
-Creating new funeral traditions are an essential aspect of forging a new cultural relationship with death.
+Our vision of natural burial also incorporates space for families to develop their own rituals, ceremonies, and rites of passage surrounding death.
+Herland Forest embraces the opportunity to practice these acts of celebration and mourning in a forest that will grow and flourish with new life nourished by loved ones.
+We believe that creating new funeral traditions are an essential part of forging a new life-affirming relationship with death.

 We are passionate leaders in the fields of restoration ecology, steward and “green” burial.
-A central mission of Herland is to utilize regenerative land use practices to both provide for human needs and preserve the healthy functioning of the ecosystem.
-We hold a deep commitment to to learning from this land and as such undertake to fully explore the environmental benefits which flow from full body interment.
+A central mission of the Herland Forest is to utilize regenerative land use practices to both provide for human needs and preserve the healthy functioning of the ecosystem.
+We hold a deep commitment to to learning from this land and as such undertake to fully explore the environmental benefits which flow from whole body interment.

 A Final Contribution